tsevdos/phrappe.com/_posts/convenient-jquery-tips.md

   .appendTo("body");
 ```

 A good habit is to change lines on each function to increase readability.
-So the above one-line spaghetti code can be re-written like this :
+So the above one-line spaghetti code can be re-written like this:

 ```js
 $('<div id="test"><p><a>John</a></p></div>')